-PREREQUISITES: Courses 605-114 - DC/AC II and 605-120 - Electronic Devices I within the code, specific to their work environment.
+PREREQUISITES: 605-114 - DC/AC II and 605-120 - Electronic Devices I

-605-178 Electrical Code Interpretation 2.00
+Electrical Code Interpretation 2.00

 The course covers the basic layout of the National Electrical Code and interprets some of the basic articles within the code.
 Emphasis will be placed on the articles associated with an industrial environment.
-The course will prepare the student for further in-depth study of various articles,
+The course will prepare the student for further in-depth study of various articles, within the code, specific to their work environment.